 This card provides Premium Roadside Assistance, which is an upgraded form of the previous roadside assistance.
 In this case, cardholders get 4 incidents per year which will be completely paid for.
 Eligible services include changing a flat tire, jumping a battery, and towing up to 10 miles away.

 These cards each offer great additional benefits that are sure to make traveling, especially with Delta, a much less costly and frustrating affair.
 The Priority Boarding and Sky Club lounge access in particular can make a hectic trip feel a bit more sane.

 You’ll be getting more here with the Delta Reserve card, but you’ll be paying for it with an annual fee of over twice as much, as you’ll see in the next section.

-The only difference here is in the annual fee; other than that, the APR and additional fees are the same.
+The Delta Reserve has a higher annual fee; other than that, the additional fees are the same.

 Platinum Delta SkyMiles

 The annual fee for this card is $195.
 The APR for purchases and balance transfers is 17.74% - 26.74% Variable, depending on credit history.
 Cash advances have an APR of 27.24% Variable.

 Balance transfers and cash advances both have a fee of $5 or 3% of the transaction, whichever is greater.
 There is no fee for foreign transactions.

 If a late or returned payment is made, a penalty APR of up to 29.99% will be applied.
 This will occur for late payments that are more than 60 days late.
 If this happens, the account will be reviewed every 6 months, and, if no late or returned payments had been made, the original APR can be reinstated.
 Late and returned payments also have a fee of up to $38 each, but there is no fee for going over the credit limit.

 The annual fee for the Delta Reserve card is $450.
 Other than that, the rest of the details for the Platinum Delta SkyMiles card apply to this card as well.